lrasata/tripPlannerAPI/README.md

-# Trip Design App - Restful web API
+# Trip Planner API

-> Project under construction
+> Status: 🚧 Project under construction

-A Spring Boot application to manage and design travel itineraries.
+A Spring Boot application designed to manage and design travel itineraries.
+This RESTful API facilitates trip planning by allowing users to create, read, update, and delete trip information.
 Built with Java 17, Spring Boot, PostgreSQL, and Maven.

 ---

 ## 🚀 Features

 - RESTful API for trip planning and management
 - PostgreSQL database integration
-- JPA with Hibernate
+- Spring Data JPA with Hibernate for ORM
-- Maven build system
+- Maven as the build system
-- Profile-based configuration
+- Profile-based configuration for different environments
 ---

 ## 🧰 Tech Stack